MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 - RANGE: this is the obvious one (but probably not the most often used): The offset is just a difference in the (sparse) “index” of the prefix sum (i.e., the ORDER BY column).
     - Btw. we might translate some inequality self-joins to this one!
 - GROUPS: (One could say that this is probably not so often used, so no need to initially support it.
 However, the problem is that the solution for ROWS will probably build on this, and that is the default, so that one is often used.)
 We have to somehow translate the offset to a difference in the “index” of the prefix sum:
     - Naive solution: Since this is a difference in DENSE_RANK between the current row and the ends of the interval, we could compute a DENSE_RANK, and then join with that to find the “index” (the value of the ORDER BY column).
-        - However, this would be slow, because DENSE_RANK is inherently not well incrementalizable: Small input changes can lead to lots of changes in the ranks.
+However, this would be slow, because DENSE_RANK is inherently not well incrementalizable: Small input changes can lead to lots of changes in the ranks.
-    - **(Tricky part)** (TODO: this needs more details) A better solution is to calculate a count aggregation on all ranges (with prefix sum’s `aggregate`) (let's call this `counts`), and then do a logarithmic search for the index with a nested `iterate`:
-        - We start with `(index, offset)` pairs for all the possible current elements in parallel, where the pair means that we need to move `index` down by `offset` (down when looking for the lower end of the interval, or up when looking for the upper end), i.e., we need to lower `index` while lowering `offset` to 0.
-        - Then, at every step of an `iterate`, we can use a range from `counts` on each  `(index, offset)` pair: `index` is lowered by the size of the range, and `offset` is lowered by the aggregated count of the range.
-            - We want to use the biggest such range in `counts` that doesn't make `offset` negative.
+    - A better solution is to calculate a count aggregation on all ranges (with prefix sum’s `aggregate`) (let's call this `counts`), and then do a logarithmic search for the index with a nested `iterate`: We start with `(index, offset)` pairs for all the possible current elements in parallel, where the pair means that we need to move `index` down by `offset` (down when looking for the lower end of the interval, or up when looking for the upper end), i.e., we need to lower `index` while lowering `offset` to 0.
+Then, at every step of an `iterate`, we can use a range from `counts` on each  `(index, offset)` pair: `index` is lowered by the size of the range, and `offset` is lowered by the aggregated count of the range.
+We want to use the biggest such range in `counts` that doesn't make `offset` negative.
 We can do this by an inner `iterate`.
 - ROWS: similar to GROUPS, but use indexes that [include the hash](#Peer-groups).

 There is also `frame_exclusion`, which sometimes necessitates special handling for the group that contains the current row.
 In such cases, we will put together the result value of the window function from 3 parts: 1. prefix sum (generalized to arbitrary intervals) for groups that are earlier than the current row’s group, 2. prefix sum for groups that are later than the current row’s group, 3. current row’s group (without prefix sum).